EDUCBA

 Chi Square Test in Excel

 Chi Square Test in Excel is one such statistical function used to calculate the expected value from a dataset with observed values.
 Excel is a versatile tool to analyze data visually as well as statistically.
-It is one of the few spreadsheet tools around which supports advanced statistical functions.
-Using these functions, we can gain insights from a dataset that may not be possible by just visually analyzing them.
-In this article, we will learn how to calculate the Chi Square from a database using excel.
-Before going into detail with the Chi Square Test, let us go through a few examples.
+It is one of the few spreadsheet tools supporting advanced statistical functions.
+Using these functions, we can gain insights from a dataset that may not be possible by visually analyzing them.
+In this article, we will learn how to calculate the Chi-Square from a database using Excel.
+Before discussing the Chi Square Test, let us go through a few examples.

 Chi Square Test is a test of the validity of a hypothesis.
-The Chi Square P Value tells us if our observed results are statistically significant or not.
-A statistically significant result means that we reject the null hypothesis (the null hypothesis in statistics is a statement or hypothesis which is likely to be incorrect).
+The Chi-Square P Value tells us if our observed results are statistically significant or not.
+A statistically significant result means we reject the null hypothesis (the null hypothesis in statistics is a statement or hypothesis likely to be incorrect).
 A Chi-Square P-Value is a number between 0 and 1.
-A Chi-Square P-Value less than 0.05 usually lead to rejection of the null hypothesis.
+A Chi-Square P-Value less than 0.05 usually leads to rejecting the null hypothesis.

 How to do Chi Square Test in Excel?